Jeffrey Epstein's list is coming out: Who will be named?

 Epstein's former pilot, Larry Visoski, testified in 2021 that Clinton and Trump had flown on Epstein's private plane.
 Other prominent passengers included Prince Andrew, violinist Itzhak Perlman, former Senate Majority Leader George Mitchell, the late Ohio Sen. John Glenn and actor Kevin Spacey, he said.

-This article originally appeared on USA TODAY: Jeffrey Epstein's list is coming out: Who will be named
+This article originally appeared on Louisville Courier Journal: Jeffrey Epstein's list is coming out.
+Who will be named?